 Essential oils - potent concentrates extracted from plants - are mainstays of DIY shampoos, conditioners, and skincare products.
 Depending on the plant they are derived from, their strength, and how they are used, these natural ingredients can offer powerful effects ranging from beneficial to downright dangerous.
 Many add a pleasant fragrance to DIY dandruff shampoo recipes.

 Common essential oils you might see recommended to help eliminate dandruff include tea tree oil, rosemary, and lavender.
 These oils do have potentially helpful properties, including acting as antimicrobials and anti-inflammatories.
 However, essential oils on their own can be potent and should never be applied undiluted directly to the skin.
-They can cause significant irritation and damage when used improperly and formulated without the proper science.
+They can cause significant irritation and damage when used improperly and formulated without the proper science and understanding of dermatology.
 In addition, their potency can vary, making their effectiveness as well as their safety for use in home remedies hard to predict or control.

-Along with making your irritated scalp situation worse, home brew shampoos and other treatments are just not likely to effectively treat dandruff.
-That’s because they don’t contain the important active ingredient for achieving a flake-free scalp: Zinc Pyrithione.
+Along with making your irritated scalp situation worse, home brew shampoos and other treatments are just not likely to effectively treat dandruff — they're far less likely to include important ingredients like salicylic acid and probiotics.
+Most importantly, though, it’s because they don’t contain the important active ingredient for achieving a flake-free scalp: Zinc Pyrithione.

 Volumes of scientific evidence have shown that Zinc Pyrithione is a safe and effective dandruff-fighting ingredient.
 Regular use of a professional dandruff shampoo with Zinc Pyrithione is key to keeping flaking and itching at bay.

-You shouldn’t have to choose between DIY dandruff treatments that don’t work and drugstore brands with unsettling or unsafe ingredients.
+You shouldn’t have to choose between DIY dandruff treatments that don’t work, expensive Dermstore brands, and drugstore brands like Dove and Selsun Blue with unsettling or unsafe ingredients just to get your desired moisturizing and hydrating effects.
 That’s why we started Jupiter.

 We’re the first elevated dandruff and scalp care brand that balances safety, efficacy, and elegance.
-No harmful or harsh chemical ingredients, no need for test tubes in your kitchen.
-And with our Zinc Pyrithione-based dandruff care products, no more flakes - for good.
+No harmful or harsh chemical ingredients, no need for test tubes in your kitchen, and you can easily order it from our site or from Amazon.
+And with our Zinc Pyrithione-based dandruff care products, no more flakiness - for good.